CrocoFactory/sensei/docs/learn/user_guide/making_aliases.md

 ## Hook Levels (Priority)

-Code that handles intercepted function calls, events or messages passed between software components is called a hook.
+Code that handles intercepted function calls, events or messages passed between software components is called a **hook**.
 The levels that were described above determine the scope of applying some hook.
 In the context of this article, hooks are the case converters.